cgwire/kitsu/docs/customization/README.md

 For example you can create a 2D and A CGI workflow on your library, and add the needed task types into this production.

-On the "Task Types" tab, you can choose which status you want to use on this production, validate your choice with the "add" button.
+On the **Task Types** tab, you can choose which status you want to use on this production, validate your choice with the **add** button.

 ![Setting Add Task Type](../img/getting-started/setting_task_add.png)